qrzn23/min/wip/confessions/content.md

 I arrived in Cairo on the fourteenth and was transported to the seventh heaven.
 I lived at Shephard's Hotel till Guy Fawkes's Day, wallowing in the flesh pots.
 I would not even go out to see the Pyramids.
 I wasn't going to have forty centuries look down on me.
 Confound their impudence!
 I could not even bother to study Islam from the religious point of view, but I undertook a course in ethnology which remains in my mind as the one study where the roses have no thorns.
 I got a typist and dictated an account of my various wanderings in my better moments, but most of the time I was earnestly pursuing my researches in the fish market.

 My mind began, moreover, to flow back into its accustomed channels.
 For one thing, I came to the conclusion that “the most permanent poetry is perhaps love songs for real country folk — about trout and love.”
 And I began to write a set of lyrics to be called “The Lover's Alphabet”.
 This was to consist of twenty-six poems, associating a girl's name with a flower with the same initial from A to Z. One of my regular pedantic absurdities!
 Needless to say, it broke down.
-The debris is printed in my Collected Works, Vol. III, pp. 58 seq.
+The debris is printed in my *Collected Works*, Vol. III, pp. 58 seq.
 I was also vaguely revising Orpheus and the other literary lumber of the past year and a half.

 I had been doing a certain amount of practical Magick off and on, even during the expedition; but this too had dropped off since my return to civilization.
 As to Yoga, I was still completely dead.
 I had become dull to the trance of sorrow itself.
 I had no doubts as to the efficacy of Magick or the advantages of Mysticism.
 I simply couldn't be bothered with them.
 I was not under any illusions about the value of worldly pleasures; it was simply that I did not possess the energy to live any other kind of life.